Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-The heavy, inert, isothermal gas disc (fg20\_nsf; top right panel) shows the most dramatic evolution, from an initially smooth and featureless mass distribution to a highly structured mass distribution that features large-scale, dense filamentary structures; large, dense knots, and large-scale arms after $\Delta t \approx 2$~Gyr (not shown).
+The evolved gas disc structure is distinctly different between synthetic galaxies with different initial gas fractions, but also between models with and without a multiphase ISM.
+The heavy, inert, isothermal gas disc (fg20\_nsf; top right panel) shows the most dramatic evolution compared to the other models: its surface density (not shown) changes from an initially smooth and featureless mass distribution to a highly structured distribution featuring large-scale, dense filamentary structures; large, dense knots; and large-scale arms on top of a diffuse backround after $t \approx 2$~Gyr.
 These features presumably are the result of a lack of heating, and they would likely become denser, ultimately resulting in a highly fragmented disc, in the absence of a temperature `floor' imposed by the isothermal EoS.
-The behaviour of the surface density map is reflected in the gas PDF, where an initially narrow distribution spreads out considerably towards both significantly lower and significantly higher densities, reaching into the Jeans density regime.
+The behaviour of the surface density is reflected in the PDF, where an initially narrow distribution spreads out considerably towards both significantly lower and significantly higher densities, reaching into the Jeans density regime (Fig.~\ref{fig:gas_pdf}, top-right panel).

-The active, star-forming, multiphase gas disc (fg20\_sf; bottom-left panel) evolves from the same initially featureless distribution as the disc in fg20\_nsf to one dominated by dense spurs embedded within pockets of diffuse, hot material, on top of what appears to be a flocculent spiral structure (not shown).
-The structure appears to be stationary over hundreds of millions of years, sustained by the star-formation activity.
-As the latter declines, the gas distribution becomes smoother.
+The surface density of the active, star-forming, multiphase gas disc (fg20\_sf; bottom-left panel) evolves from the same initially featureless distribution as the disc in fg20\_nsf to one dominated by dense spurs embedded within pockets of diffuse, hot material, on top of what appears to be a flocculent spiral structure (not shown).
+The structure appears to be stationary over hundreds of millions of years, probably sustained by the star-formation activity.
+As the latter dwindles, the gas distribution becomes somewhat smoother.
 This evolution results in an extended tail at the lower end of the initial gas PDF.
-But the evolution of the gas distribution appears to be largely insensitive to the effect of an external perturbation, as suggested by the similarity between the gas PDF in the fg20\_sf and the fg20\_sf\_iso models (bottom panels).
+Interestingly, the evolution of the gas structure appears to be largely insensitive to the effect of an external perturbation, as suggested by the similarity between the gas PDF in the fg20\_sf and the fg20\_sf\_iso models (bottom panels).

-The structure of the light, inert isothermal gas disc (fg10\_nsf; top-left panel) displays an evolution similar to that of the star-forming discs, albeit with a better defined spiral structure (not shown).
-In consequence, their PDFs experience a similar evolution, although the PDF of the fg10\_nsf model displays an enhancement of lower densities at intermediate times.
+The surface density of the light, inert isothermal gas disc (fg10\_nsf; top-left panel) displays a similar evolution to that of the star-forming discs, albeit with a better defined spiral structure (not shown).
+In consequence, its PDF experiences a similar evolution, although the PDF of the fg10\_nsf model displays an enhancement of lower densities at intermediate times, but ultimately becomes narrower at the low end after $t \approx 2$~Gyr (compare black histograms).